 - References/Bibliography - the references must be listed after the main text, consecutively numbered in accordance with the order of its citation.
 The references must be presented in Arabic numeration, between parentheses and the respective citation must follow the adequate model of the respective source (article from a periodical, book, book chapter, Internet, etc.).

-Models (BBR adopts the models suggested by the Americam Psychological Association APA) .
-The following examples shows how to proceed with a reference listt entry for a journal article with a DOI
+Models (BBR adopts the models suggested by the American Psychological Association APA) .
+The following examples show how to proceed with reference list entries

 Article in Electronic Format